 - Click to Download.

 Step3:- Deal with Security Permissions

-By default installing apps from the “unknown sources” is disabled.
-It basically prevents the users from installing unauthorized apps aside from the Google Play Store.
+By default installing apps from “unknown sources” is disabled.
+It basically prevents users from installing unauthorized apps aside from the Google Play Store.
 Android Oreo is the best option for this problem, changing it to per-app permission rather than a system setting.

 It has two different parts as follows:

 - Here you need to find the unknown sources option and check the box.
 A warning will appear, read it, and hit the Ok.
 It will enable your device to install the APKs from unknown sources.